-While these changes to the CCM are extensive and will continue to evolve over the course of 2021, it is important to likewise understand the CSA STAR transition timeline with regards to utilizing v.4.0 of the CAIQ and the CCM for STAR submissions, including the point at which the CCM v3.0.1 will no longer be accepted.
-Fortunately, the CSA has communicated its timelines, which are below:
+While the updates to the CCM have been extensive and will continue to be evolving over the course of 2021, it will be important to understand the CSA STAR transition timeline with regards to utilizing v.4.0 of the CAIQ and the CCM for STAR submissions as well as when the CCM v3.0.1 will no longer be accepted.

-October 2021: STAR Level 2 will only accept v.4.0 for all new submissions.
+- December 2021: STAR Level 2 will accept only CCM v4.0 for all new submissions;

-May 2022: STAR Level 1 will start accepting only v.4.0 for all submissions.
+- July 2022: STAR Level 1 will start accepting only CAIQ v4 for all submissions;

 To accommodate these updates, Schellman will be revising its methodology for incorporating the new CCM into the STAR Certification audits, though we do anticipate that a majority of the 2021 STAR Certification reviews to be against v.3.0.1.
 However, should a client wish to early adopt the updated CCM, please confirm completion of the updated CAIQ against 4.0 when it becomes available, and ensure that the current Statement of Applicability (SOA) includes the new CCM as part of the ISO 27001 information security management system (ISMS).